RichardBoy05/Allarme-Anti-Incendio/README-ENG.md

 srl  $a0, $a0, 2        # shift right by 2 to get numeric exception code into $a0
 move $a1, $k1           # pass EPC as second argument in $a1
 ```
+The pseudo-instructions `sgt` and `bnez` were used to ignore interrupts, in order to catch only exceptions (traps).
 ```asm
 safe_halt:
     j    safe_halt        # infinite loop to lock the system on fatal exception